-These systems provide the ability to retrieve and update data based only on a primary key.
-For querying on other values, users are encouraged to maintain their own indexes.
+These systems provide the ability to retrieve and update data based only on a single or a limited range of primary keys.
+For querying on other values, users are encouraged to build and maintain their own indexes.
 Some products provide limited support for secondary indexes, but with several caveats.
-To perform an update in these systems, two round trips may be necessary: first find the record, then update it.
-In these systems, the update may be implemented as a complete rewrite of the record whether a few bytes have changed or the entire record.
+To perform an update in these systems, multiple round trips may be necessary: first find the record, then update it, then update the index.
+In these systems, the update may be implemented as a complete rewrite of the entire record irrespective of whether a single attribute has changed, or the entire record.

-- The biggest difference between NoSQL systems lies in the ability to query data efficiently. - Document databases provide the richest query functionality, which allows them to address a wide variety of applications. - Key-value stores and wide column stores provide a single means of accessing data: by primary key.
-They offer very limited query functionality and may impose additional development costs and application-level requirements to provide more than the most basic query features.
+- The biggest difference between non-relational databases lies in the ability to query data efficiently. - Document databases provide the richest query functionality, which allows them to address a wide variety of operational and real-time analytics applications. - Key-value stores and wide column stores provide a single means of accessing data: by primary key.
+This can be fast, but they offer very limited query functionality and may impose additional development costs and application-level requirements to support anything more than basic query patterns.